jj535/SimpleTodo/README.md

 The following **additional** features are implemented:

-* [x] List anything else that you can get done to improve the app functionality!
+* [x] List anything else that you can get done to improve the app functionality! (was not implemented in this project but possible future improvements)
 * Change the order of items
 * Show deadline of each todo items and send notifications